 According to the book, Gun Violence and Mental Illness, individuals who commit mass shootings are known to plan well in advance.
 They usually bottle up extreme feelings of anger and revenge.
 And because they are typically socially isolated, they tend to act alone most of the time.

-The book further notes that there are common traits among the shooters in addition to historical factors that contribute to the massacres.
-In fact, a case study done on five murderers revealed that, during childhood, they began seeing people as uncaring and rejecting.
+The book notes common traits among shooters and historical factors that contribute to massacres.
+A case study of five murderers revealed they began seeing people as uncaring during childhood.
+These individuals perceived others as rejecting them, which shaped their worldview and behavior patterns.

 All subjects had been isolated or bullied during their childhoods, and they inevitably became loners who despaired over their social alienation.
 These led to paranoid tendencies such as grudge holding and suspiciousness.